Get Involved with Howard’s Go Team!

 Learn more about the APS Charter System and the GO Teams!
 Your active engagement is welcomed and encouraged!

-Contact a GO Team member if you have feedback, ideas or questions about Inman’s strategic direction, continuous improvement efforts or ways of partnering with our stakeholders.
+Contact a GO Team member if you have feedback, ideas or questions about Howard’s strategic direction, continuous improvement efforts or ways of partnering with our stakeholders.
 Do not contact the GO team if you have specific questions or concerns about a student, teacher, staff member, class, etc. In such a case, please go directly to a counselor or another staff member.